-Pilot Description Pilot Design and Implementation of the proposed medical education framework in digital health is conducted across jurisdiction and with the support of medical education providers across continuum of medical education.
+Pilot Description Pilot Design and Implementation of Capability Framework A pilot of the design and implementation of the proposed medical education framework in digital health is conducted across jurisdictions and with the support of medical education providers across the continuum of medical education.
 Implementation Dependencies Community of Practice Collaborative, ongoing and sustained support needs to be provided so that education providers, health services and other stakeholders of medicine can share good practice examples in digital health in medical education.
 More advanced and well-resourced providers can share lessons learnt and good practice models are achieved through collaboration which ensures that smaller providers are not left behind.
 COPs ensure that the implementation is fit for purpose, supportive and collaborative.
 Accreditation Standards Design and approve AMC accreditation in digital health to clarify expectations, share good practice examples and support curriculum change across the continuum.
+Communication Clear information needs to be provided about the pilot and proposed implementation of the capability framework to medical education providers and jurisdictions.
+This needs to align with the broader Commonwealth Government plans for capability development of the health workforce across the health system.